ros-navigation/navigation2/doc/continuous_integration/README.md

 ### [DockerHub](dockerhub.md)

-DockerHub is used to build and host the repo of tagged docker images, so that downstream services in the CI pipeline can quickly download and bootstrap the latest up-to-date development environment.
+DockerHub is used to build and host the regestry of tagged docker images, so that downstream services in the CI pipeline can quickly download and bootstrap the latest up-to-date development environment.

 ### [CircleCI](circleci.md)